previewme/spring-boot-service/README.md

 ## Deployment

-This project uses Terraform to deploy the service to ECS cluster.
+This project uses Terraform to deploy the service to the PreviewMe ECS cluster.

+### Setting up ECR repository
+The following changes need to be made in the Terraform configuration

+#### Workspace names
+In `deployment/ecr/backend.tf` replace the workspace name to match the project name in settings.gradle.
+E.g: foo-ecr

+In `deployment/service/backend.tf` replace the workspace prefix to match the project name in settings.gradle.
+E.g: foo-service

+#### GitHub Workflow updates
+The GitHub workflows will use the repository name for the application name, it is essential to name the repository appropriately.
+E.g: foo-service.